Kale Salad with Strawberries & Goat Cheese

 - Place the chopped kale leaves into a large, heavy serving bowl.

-- Pour the emulsified dressing directly over the greens.
+- Pour the dressing directly over the greens.
 Using clean hands, firmly massage the dressing into the kale leaves for 1 to 2 minutes.

 - Once the kale is beautifully tender and deep green, layer in the sliced strawberries, radish rounds, and crumbled goat cheese.